movementlabsxyz/MIP/MIP/mip-84/README.md

 The relayer submits a proof on L1 that the transfer was initiated successfully on L2 and is part the commitment on L1.

-Since the finality is crypto-economically protected by watchtower nodes, a rate limitation may have to be applied that ensures, that the value that can be transferred is economically protected.
+Since the finality is crypto-economically protected by watchtower nodes, a rate limitation may have to be applied that ensures, that the value that can be transferred is crypto-economically protected.
 Otherwise the watchtower nodes may be incentivized to collude and finalize invalid transfers.

 - L1 --> L2 direction: